 Walking Hours: 2-3 hrs

 Dingboche is known for its simplistic yet regal beauty with scintillating mountains, deep green forests, and stiff rock cliffs.
-Trekkers stop by the village to watch glorious Imja Tse and Ama Dablam.
-They make the most of their stop at the small hamlet by catch a glimpse of the beautiful color palette of sunrise and the unspoiled beauty of Mt.
+Trekkers stop by the village to watch the glorious Imja Tse and Ama Dablam.
+They make the most of their stop at the small hamlet by catching a glimpse of the beautiful color palette of sunrise and the unspoiled beauty of Mt.
 Everest.

 Day 07: Trek to Lobuche